 Around 60% of adolescents living with HIV are in southern and eastern Africa.
 The number of children reaching adolescence has increased in the region due to the scale-up of treatment, but adolescents have increasing mortality rates.

 The study findings suggest that a major expansion of testing opportunities, support with treatment and optimised treatment is imperative to alleviate this.
 The authors note that “inadequate case finding and high-rates of treatment attrition” contribute to the poor outcomes for adolescents.

 Nationally representative surveys (Population-based HIV Impact Assessments) were designed to measure HIV-related indicators.
 They were conducted between 2015 and 2017.
 In total, 109,970 adults and children took part, including 24,805 adolescents.

 The survey was completed by household members over the age of 10 who agreed to be interviewed and provide samples for testing (rapid HIV testing, CD4 count, viral load, detection of antiretrovirals and recent HIV infection).
 Undetectable viral loads were classed as those under 50 copies.

-Older adolescents (aged 15 – 19) answered the adult questionnaire which included questions on sexual behaviour and clinical history.
-Younger adolescents (aged 10 – 14) answered the adolescent questionnaire which covered sexual history, except in Malawi.
+Older adolescents (aged 15 to 19) answered the adult questionnaire which included questions on sexual behaviour and clinical history.
+Younger adolescents (aged 10 to 14) answered the adolescent questionnaire which covered sexual history, except in Malawi.
 Clinical history for younger adolescents was provided by parents or guardians.